-I saw many bucket lists around the web but to me they always lacked something.
-That’s why I decided to create my own list of 103 ideas (100 or 101 lists are too conformist).
+I saw many bucket lists on the web, but to me, they always lacked something.
+That’s why I created my list of 103 ideas (100 or 101 lists are too conformist).

 1. Study 5 best books about writing

 A small locale, with lots of coffee and books, international clientele, unique experience, occasional concerts, original cuisine, book readings, and a beautiful website.

 Find an original artist, writer, philosopher, scientist, adventurer, photographer, or movie maker – someone who can help you develop your skills and vision.

 4. Study 5 great books about creativity & design